 Work often takes the form of that bag of chips.
 If you don’t know what you actually want to be filling your time with, you’ll do whatever the default is.

 So how do you counteract that?
 Know what you want.
-My goal setting course is great for this as I have an entire lesson dedicated to understanding what it is that you actually want.
+My goal success course is great for this as I have an entire lesson dedicated to understanding what it is that you actually want.

 Here’s something else you can do…